daler/pybedtools/docs/source/main.rst

 Many of these requirements are used by other genomics and bioinformatics software, so you may already have them installed:

 #.
+BEDTools_
-BEDTools_.
-The version is not important, but later versions will have more
-   features so it's a good idea to get the latest.
+        The version is not important, but later versions will have more features so it's a good idea to get the latest.
 Follow the instructions at https://github.com/arq5x/bedtools to install, and make sure the programs are on your path.
 That is, you should be able to call `intersectBed` from any directory

-#. samtools_ [`download page`_].  **Optional.** This is needed for BAM support; if you don't need
-   SAM/BAM support, then you don't need this.
-Like BEDTools, the version is not important.
-You will get a warning if you try to run :mod:`pybedtools` functions that require `samtools`.
-The `samtools` programs must be available on the path, so you should be able to call `samtools view` from any directory.

 #.
-Tabix_ [`download page`_].  **Optional.**  This is needed for when you would like
-   to have fast, random access to BED/GFF/GTF/VCF files by providing a chrom:start-stop coordinate.
-Similar to the above, you should be able to call `tabix` from any directory.

-#.
 Python_ 2.5 or greater (Python 3 support is coming soon)

-#.
-Python modules: these are the modules that :mod:`pybedtools` uses.
-All but
-   argparse_ are optional.

-    * argparse_: installed automatically if using Python <2.7 (it comes with Python 2.7); used for command line scripts like the Venn diagram scripts

-    * nose_: **optional**; used for automated testing, not necessary for working with :mod:`pybedtools`

-    * scipy_: **optional**; used for computing statistics for randomization procedures

-    * matplotlib_: **optional**; used by the `venn_mpl.py` script for making a Venn diagram with annotated counts; you can use `venn_gchart.py` to use the Google Charts API to make a Venn diagram if you don't want to install `matplotlib`.

 #.
 A C/C++ compiler
     * **On Windows:** Use Cygwin, http://www.cygwin.com.
 It is probably easiest to select